SharonMawiaJohn/AWSIAMlab/README.md

 If you would like to share any suggestions or corrections, please provide the details in the AWS Training and Certification Contact Form.

 ©2024 Amazon Web Services, Inc. and its affiliates.
 All rights reserved.
-This work may not be reproduced or redistributed, in whole or in part, without prior written permission from Amazon Web Services, Inc. Commercial copying, lending, or selling is prohibited..
+This work may not be reproduced or redistributed, in whole or in part, without prior written permission from Amazon Web Services, Inc. Commercial copying, lending, or selling is prohibited...